zfcampus/apigility-documentation/recipes/join-tables.md

 facilities available to change behavior.
 In fact, when you create a DB-Connected service, it only creates the entity and collection classes, and configuration!

-Behind every DB-Connected service are two "virtual" classes.
+Behind every DB-Connected service are two classes.
 The first is a `ZF\Apigility\DbConnectedResource`, and the other is a `Zend\Db\TableGateway\TableGateway`; the former delegates to the latter.
+Creation of these is configuration-driven: the configuration values generated when you create a DB-Connected resource are used to provide resource-specific behavior.

+What we will be doing is replacing this configuration-driven approach with an explicit approach that provides extensions to these two classes.

 To start, we will create a custom `TableGateway` implementation, `Users\V1\Rest\Users\UsersTableGateway`.
 We will use our knowledge of creating